aurelia/aurelia/packages/__tests__/integration/test-plan.md

   - DOM element: to HTML table to mark selection of rows (CSS class is added to row)
   - View-model: to Grid view model to programmatically select rows (this needs to be done in client code)
 - `array-observer`, `collection-length-observer` due to change in collection due to add and remove actions
+- `debounce` binding behavior via a search textbox for filtering the items in grid

 ##### Pagination